krakel/debian-installation/README.md

 ```

 ### NVIDIA closed source

-Add the i386 architecture.
+First you add the i386 architecture.
 You can check first the assembled NVIDIA grafic card.
 This program tell you the recommended steps.
 ```bash
   dpkg --add-architecture i386
   install_lib nvidia-detect